openebs/mayastor-docs/README.md

 # Welcome to Mayastor!

+{% hint style="danger" %}
+### This documentation is staged on an unstable branch

+It is provided here as a convenience to the writers, reviewers and editors of Mayastor's user documentation, to provide easy visualisation of content before publishing.
+It MUST NOT be used to guide the installation or use of Mayastor, other than for pre-release testing outside of production.
+As a staging branch, it is expected at times to contain errors and to be incomplete.

+The official Mayastor User Reference for the latest GA release can be found [here](https://mayastor.gitbook.io/)
+{% endhint %}

 ## What is Mayastor?

 **Mayastor** is a performance optimised "Container Attached Storage" (CAS) solution of the CNCF project [**OpenEBS**](https://openebs.io/).
 The goal of OpenEBS is to extend Kubernetes with a declarative data plane, providing flexible persistent storage for stateful applications.